JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

   per-leaf isolated measurement (see the fanout-sharing bullet below).
 Not fixed here: `--no_hier_syn` is a deliberate flag choice, and the mismatched floor is just a misleading number, not a build failure.
+- **`--no_sweep`'s own pipelining guess has drifted from a past calibration point.** Two of the four latchup-matched designs (§3) no longer reproduce latchup's slice count under the current planner: designs latchup built at 33 and 64 slices now come out at 65 and 97 slices under `--no_sweep --no_hier_syn`, rebuilt from the identical `solution.py` sources at commit `9fb4be5`.
+This drift is in the planner's own pipelining guess, unrelated to this file's delay/area model — recorded rather than silently worked around (`latchup_area_match_matrix.json`'s `planner_drift_note`); only the two designs that still reproduce latchup's slice count carry a scored area comparison, since comparing area at a different slice count than latchup measured would be apples to oranges.
 - **No net/interconnect delay.** Matches the sky130 flows measured against (all report zero net delay), but is therefore a pre-PnR estimate, not a post-route number — say so plainly wherever this tool's output is surfaced.